The Bottom Line on The Cost to Finish a Basement.

 Finding a company you can hire with confidence and assurance is absolutely critical.

 Contractor Connection is ready to help, and only a click away.
 You simply enter your ZIP code and the type of project on our website, and you’ll receive a call from a fully vetted contractor who has special expertise and experience in finishing and remodeling basements.
-You can rest assured the company is properly licensed and insured, and backed by a three-year workmanship warranty.
+You can rest assured the company is properly licensed and insured, and backed by a five-year workmanship warranty.
 We see to that before we allow them to be part of our network.

 And while you’re still doing the math on potential costs, know this: Both the matching service and estimate are free and you are under no obligation to complete the work.